realmar/Tamandua/README.md

 Available plugins are found in the `plugins-available` folder and enabled plugins are symlinked into the `plugins-enabled` folder.

 ### Data Collection
-Data collection plugins are located in folders in `plugins-available` without ending to `.d`.
+Data collection plugins are located in folders in `plugins-available`.
 They may inherit from different base classes or directly from the `IPlugin` interface: (It is recommended to inherit from a base class for generic plugin logic)

 Lets create a new plugin: